Sam Iorio

-Sam Iorio (סם איוריו; born August 31, 1998) is an American-Israeli professional basketball player.
-He currently plays forward for Hapoel Be'er Sheva of the Israeli Basketball Premier League.
+Sam Iorio (סם איוריו; born August 31, 1998) is an American-Israeli professional basketball player for Hapoel Holon of the Israeli Basketball Premier League.
 At Parkland High School in Allentown, Pennsylvania, where he graduated in 2017, he was the school's all-time leading career scorer.
 In college, he played for American University for two seasons, for the University of South Alabama for one season, and for Niagara University for two seasons.
 He won a gold medal with Team USA at the 2022 Maccabiah Games in Israel.
 In 2023, he signed a three-year contract with Hapoel Be'er Sheva.

 Early life and education

 Iorio was born in Allentown, Pennsylvania, on August 31, 1998.
 His parents are Mike, a former basketball player at Philadelphia University, and Donna Iorio.
 His grandfather is former Villanova University basketball player Sam Iorio.
 At seven years of age, with his mother making the decision for him, he converted from Christianity to Judaism.
 He had a bar mitzvah, and a tattoo on his left wrist that with the inscription “Baruch Hashem,” which translates from Hebrew to "Blessed Is The Name", his mother's favorite saying.
 In 2022, he said, "If you would’ve told me when I was seven years old, where converting to Judaism would take me, I would have never believed you.
 It’s just been one of the biggest blessings of my life, and I owe my mom a lot of credit for having the faith and courage to do that."
 American-born, he also obtained dual Israeli citizenship.

 Iorio attended for Parkland High School in Allentown, playing guard and forward for its Trojans basketball team.
 He graduated in 2017 as the school's all-time leading career scorer with 1,892 points as he averaged 16.5 points and 6.5 rebounds per game.
 He was named Class 6A Player of the Year and First Team All-Pennsylvania, and was named Player of the Year in both 2015 and 2016 by The Morning Call.

 He is 6 ft 7 in tall, and weighs 228 lb.